InVirtuoGen: a bit more insight into the model

 Established RL approaches in this area assume an autoregressive factorization: you can write down log p(x) as a sum of next token log probabilities and plug that into REINFORCE or PPO.
 That does not hold for discrete flows.
 There is no tractable log p(x) for the full sequence, and the policy acts on all positions at once, not left to right.

 To make RL work, I adapted PPO to the flow setting by optimizing a time weighted objective on partially noised states.
-For each sequence, I sample timesteps t, construct a noised state x_t by interpolating between uniform tokens and the current sample, and maximize \(\sum_{i \in \text{noised}} A\, \log \pi_\theta(x^i_1 \mid x_t, t)\) with a clipped surrogate.
-Advantage comes from standardized oracle scores.
-In short: we backprop through the model's per position predictions under a flow matching view, not through a next token chain.
+For each sequence, I sample timesteps t, construct a noised state \(x_t\) by interpolating between uniform tokens and the current sample, this then gives a MC estimate of the log probability of the sequence.
+Advantage comes from standardized oracle scores and then the standard PPO can be used (in practice actually BAPO is used for stability).

 RL alone is not enough when oracle calls are scarce.
-I fuse a simple genetic algorithm that breeds high scoring molecules to create strong starting states x_{t=0}.
+I fuse a simple genetic algorithm that breeds high scoring molecules to create strong starting states \(x_{t=0}\).
 Crossover is done in fragmented SMILES space by swapping fragment blocks, then the flow refines the offspring.
 A small mutation budget on the best molecules maintains local exploration.
 An adaptive bandit biases sequence lengths that repeatedly yield high rewards while retaining exploration.

-The PMO Benchmark Drama
+The PMO Benchmark

 What actually matters is that the model can be directed toward specific objectives while maintaining chemical validity.
 The fact that we can do this with a single set of hyperparameters (while GenMol needs task-specific tuning) suggests we're doing something right.
 Or we got lucky.
 Probably both.